webplatform/docs/apis/index.md

 == Background ==

-APIs can into popularity on the Web a number of years ago, when open standards creators and web property developers realised it was a really good idea to make their data, services and technologies easily query-able and reusable via simple interfaces consisting of custom JavaScript objects.
+APIs came into popularity on the Web a number of years ago, when open standards creators and web property developers realised it was a really good idea to make their data, services and technologies easily query-able and reusable via simple interfaces consisting of custom JavaScript objects.
 These days you'll find many examples of APIs available and in use all over the Web, for example:

 * Web sites/applications as diverse as [https://dev.twitter.com/docs Twitter], [http://www.flickr.com/services/developer/ Flickr], [https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html Amazon], [http://code.google.com/apis/youtube/overview.html YouTube], [http://www.dropbox.com/developers Drop Box] and [http://www.guardian.co.uk/open-platform The Guardian].
 * JavaScript libraries such as [http://modernizr.com/ Modernizr], [http://jquery.com/ jQuery] and [http://raphaeljs.com/ Raphaël].